-© Copyright 2021 HP Development Company, L.P.
+© Copyright 2021 HP Development Company,

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
-TILE and the TILE design are trademarks of Tile, Inc. USB Type-C° and USB-C° are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast[®] is a registered trademark of Wi-Fi Alliance.
+Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
+USB Type-C° and USB-C° are registered trademarks of USB Implementers Forum.
+DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA°) in the United States and other countries.
+Miracast° is a registered trademark of Wi-Fi Alliance.